stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 be similar, but instead of silently returning `null`, we will make the possibility of failure visible in the types!
 We define a custom data type, which encapsulates the possibility of failure.
-Unlike in other programming languages, writing new data types in Idris is very cheap (in terms of the amount of code needed).
+Defining new data types in Idris is very cheap (in terms of the amount of code needed), therefore this is often the way to go in order to increase type safety.
 Here's an example how to do this:

 ```idris
 data MaybeWeekday = WD Weekday | NoWeekday